EL-BID/guia-de-publicacion/docs/en/index.md

 **Publishing Tools Developed by the IDB**

-IDB teams may license their tools under the institutional IDB license [AM-331-A3](https://github.com/EL-BID/IDB-License/blob/main/LICENSE-ENG.md) or under an open-source license approved by the **[Open-Source Initiative (OSI)](https://opensource.org/licenses)**.
+IDB teams may license their tools under [IDB Open Source Software License](https://github.com/EL-BID/IDB-License/blob/main/LICENSE-ENG.md) or under an open-source license approved by the **[Open-Source Initiative (OSI)](https://opensource.org/licenses)**.
 The most commonly used licenses are MIT, Apache 2.0, and GPL.

 **Curation of External Tools**